mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: A

-The LCD is user-friendly and has useful metrics about power consumption.
+The CyberPower LCD is user-friendly and has useful metrics about power consumption.
 You can also turn the display off to have fewer flashing lights on your rack.

-It reports 30 minutes of battery life while powering a VM server, a storage server, a firewall, and a networking switch.
+The UPS reports 30 minutes of battery life while powering a VM server, a storage server, a firewall, and a networking switch.
 The total power draw of all these systems in a typical workload is 200 W.

 CyberPower offers [PowerPanel Business](https://www.cyberpowersystems.com/products/software/power-panel-business/), a free management tool for controlling the UPS.
 To use it, you need to connect a computer to the UPS via a USB cable.
 It's the kind of thing a Raspberry Pi would be great for, but CyberPower sadly doesn't offer a way to install PowerPanel on ARM systems.